h2oai/sparkling-water/doc/tutorials/run_on_windows.rst

-Use Sparkling Water in Windows environments
+Use Sparkling Water in Windows Environments
 -------------------------------------------

 The Windows environments require several additional steps to make Spark